srid/miso-viso/README.md

 cabal repl
 ```

-GHCJSi starts up a webserver.
-You should connect to it from the web browser now at http://localhost:6400/
+GHCJSi starts up a web server.
+You should immediately connect to it from the web browser via http://localhost:6400/

-From the GHCJSi shell, everytime `Main.js` changes, recompile and send the new code to the browser:
+From the GHCJSi shell--and everytime `Main.js` changes--recompile and send the new code to the browser:

 ```
 > :r
-> clear > main
+> clear >> main
 ```

-The Html document in the webbrowser will update automatically with the new code!
+The UI in the web browser will now update automatically with the new code.
+Happy hacking!

 ## Production

-This application be built for production and run as follows:
+This application can be built for production and run as follows:

 ```
 nix-build
-warp -d result/bin/app.jsexe/
+warp -d result/bin/app.jsexe/  # Port 3000
 ```